 The plan parameters are the same as those that apply to active employees.
-For retirees and spouses over age 65, the City coverage is secondary to Medicare and retirees must enroll in Medicare Parts A and B. Surviving spouses must be receiving "Surviving Spouse" benefits from LAGERS to continue coverage.
+For retirees and spouses over age 65, the City coverage is secondary to Medicare and retirees must enroll in Medicare Parts A and B.

 Retirees can change plan elections annually during open enrollment.
 Upon payment of required contributions, retirees and their spouses have benefits available for each of their own lifetimes.
-All plan benefits renew annually on a calendar year basis.
+Plan benefits renew annually on January 1st.